Aldenhovel/ecpyecharts/README_EN.md

 from ecpyecharts.charts import BarTemplate

 # create a html template
-html = HTMLTemplate(title="hello", background_color="black")
+html = HTMLTemplate(title="hello", background_color="gray")

-# create a bar chart template and init it, append it into the html template
+# create a bar chart template
+# init it with data
 chart = BarTemplate(title="Citys", subtitle="this is the subtitle of A", xaxis='Metric', yaxis='Score')
 chart.init_option(xdata=['A', 'B', 'C', 'D', 'E', 'F', 'G', 'H', 'I', 'J', 'K'],
                ydata={'BJ Score': [random.randint(0, 100) for _ in range(11)],
                       'SH Score': [random.randint(0, 100) for _ in range(11)],
                       'HK Score': [random.randint(0, 100) for _ in range(11)]
                       })

+# Once the chart is initialized,
+# we can append it into the html template
 html.append_chart(chart)

-# create the 2nd chart and append it into html template
-chart = BarTemplate(title="Chart B", subtitle="this is the subtitle of B", xaxis='Name', yaxis='Age')
-chart.init_option(xdata=['LiHua', 'XiaoMing', 'Ada', 'Happe', 'Aldenhovel', 'JOJO', 'MXY'],
-               ydata={'Age': [random.randint(20, 65) for _ in range(7)],})
-html.append_chart(chart)

 # export the html template to a file
 html.export('../tmp/bar_example.html')
 ```

-As shown in the code and the resulting image above, this example is located in `examples/bar_example.py` and can generate an HTML report webpage using a simple method.
+More sample codes for using other templates will be placed in `examples/`.
+If you want to view the running results, please view the corresponding HTML files in `tmp/`.

-**More templates will be updated in future updates.**
+**More templates will be updated later**